ICMP and DDoS Attacks: A Medical Center Case Study

 Challenges with Corrective Strategies:

-- Blackholing might take a toll on hospital’s operations and
+- Blackholing might take a toll on center’s operations and

 essential services indefinitely as one does not know till when the DDoS